 - 1. The first 100 hours on a new or reconditioned engine are critical to its life and performance. - 2.
 Constantly check the engine temperature and oil pressure gauges (sets with Series 3 or 4 panels). - 3.
 Oil consumption is greater during break-in as piston rings take time to seat. - Break-In Oil Changes: Change engine oil and filter at 50 hours.
-Change oil and filter again at 100 hours (consult Lubricants section for oil recommendation).
+Change oil and filter again at 100 hours, then at every 250 hours (consult Lubricants section for oil recommendation).